 If travelling eastwards towards Stonehouse, there is a need to take a diversionary route along the south bank of the River Frome to re-join the canal at Pike Bridge, Eastington.
 This uses the Thames & Severn Way footpath.

-Once the Cotswold Canals Connected restoration programme has been completed in late 2024, this diversion will no longer be required.
+Once the Cotswold Canals Connected restoration programme has been completed in 2025 this diversion will no longer be required.

 (Tap / click images to enlarge)